summer1984/log-analysis-tool/README.md

 ### Getting Started

-The database includes three tables:
+The database includes these three tables:

   * Articles
   * Authors
   * Log

-Create a view of the log to return data about the three articles accessed the most
+Create the following view

   ```sql
 CREATE VIEW hits as